-Millions of people in the U.S. are affected by allergies.
+Allergies affect millions of people in the US.
 There are lots of telltale signs to look for if you think you might be experiencing allergy symptoms.
 Signs such as frequent sneezing, itchy or watery eyes, and a congested nose.
 You may experience problems when you eat certain foods.
 All of these symptoms could be related to allergies.
 But how do you know for sure?
 One way a doctor may start the process of diagnosing allergy is by referring you for allergy blood test.

 In this article, we’re going to look at when an allergy blood test could be done and how the test is performed.
 We’ll talk about how accurate allergy blood testing is, and we’ll also explain what the test results can show.

 Allergy blood testing is the same as any other blood test: a small amount of your blood is sent to a lab for analysis.

 Allergy blood tests detect Immunoglobulin E (IgE) in your blood.
 IgE is an antibody produced by the immune system in connection with a reaction to protect us from outside intruders such as parasites.

 When you’re allergic to, for example, pollen, certain foods, or insect stings your immune system overreacts to the otherwise harmless substance and triggers the same defense mechanisms as against parasitic infections.
 The body produces IgE antibodies specific to the allergen it’s trying to fight.
 These antibodies tell cells in your body to release certain chemicals.
 And it is those chemicals that cause allergy symptoms.

 Allergy blood tests identify and measure specific IgE antibodies in your blood.
 Since IgE antibodies are different depending on what they are reacting to, allergy blood testing can point to what allergens your body is reacting to.

 Tests show if you’re sensitized